Form a Special Interest Group

 - Acquire the support of 25 current IASP members, by having them sign a petition to form the SIG.
 The signers should be from different countries and represent a range of disciplines.

-- Send the proposal and signatures to the IASP Secretariat to be reviewed by the Council.
+- Send the proposal and signatures to IASP to be reviewed by the Council.
 They will make the decision to accept the special interest group as "in formation."
 The status is ratified at the General Assembly of IASP Members during the next IASP World Congress on Pain.

 If you have any questions about this process, contact: